vfedotovs/ws-web/README.md

 ---

-Thank you for using the Web Scraper API!
+Thank you for using the Web Scraper!